ssanj/Scuggest/README.md

 Scuggest
 ========

 Scuggest (pronounced 'Suggest') is a Sublime Text plugin for automatically adding imports to your Scala files.
-It resolves the class names by scanning through a provided list of jar or class directories.
+It resolves the imports by scanning through a provided list of jars and class directories.

 Scuggest was initially based on [JavaImports](https://github.com/MDeiml/SublimeJavaImports) but now works in a completely different way.